 During the first Reagan Administration, Buckley served as Undersecretary of State for International Security Affairs.
-In 1982 he was appointed President of Radio Free Europe/Radio Liberty from 1982 to 1985.
+In 1982 he was appointed President of Radio Free

+Europe/Radio Liberty and served until 1985.

-Buckley has been an active pro-life proponent, proposing a Human Life Amendment to the Constitution in 1974.
+Buckley has been an active pro-life advocate, proposing a Human Life Amendment to the Constitution in 1974.
 Given his background in this area, he was appointed Ambassador at Large and head of the U.S. delegation to the United Nations International Conference on Population Control held in Mexico City, Mexico in 1984.
-The United States planned announcing a change in policy regarding aid to population control and use of abortion at this Conference.
+The United States planned announcing a change in aid to population control and the use of abortion at this Conference.